Witley and Rodborough Common

 Adult group please enter as "With Helping Adult" £1 surcharge for an extra map

-British Orienteering non-members (Independents) £8 (1 map, 1 dibber)
+British Orienteering non-member adults (enter "IND" to indicate Independent for your club) £8 (1 map, 1 dibber)

 Dibber (electronic timing device you need to carry) hire: free